wpilibsuite/frc-docs/source/docs/software/vision-processing/axis-camera/using-the-axis-camera-at-single-network-events.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 .. image:: images/using-the-axis-camera-at-single-network-events/building-the-dashboard.png
+   :alt: Right click on "FRC_Dashboard" and choose "Build".

 To build the new dashboard, expand Build Specifications in the Project Explorer, right click on FRC_Dashboard and select Build.